- 3.9–4.7 in

 Picks insects from foliage and twigs, hovers to pick prey from leaves, and flycatches.

-Wilson’s Warbler populations declined by 2.1 percent per year between 1966 and 2010, resulting in a cumulative decline of 61 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 60 million with 61 percent spending some part of the year in the U.S., 39 percent in Canada, and 72 percent wintering in Mexico.
+Wilson’s Warbler populations declined by almost 2% per year between 1966 and 2014, resulting in a cumulative decline of 61%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 60 million with 61% spending some part of the year in the U.S., 39% in Canada, and 72% wintering in Mexico.
 The 2014 State of the Birds Report listed Wilson’s Warbler as a Common Bird in Steep Decline, and they rate a 10 out of 20 on the Partners in Flight Continental Concern Score.
 Degradation and loss of primary breeding habitat, western riparian woodlands, are likely among the leading causes of declines.